SUSTAINABLE SOURCING FOR THE FUTURE

 - Labor rights

 Mars Food played a leading role in the development of the SRP standard.
-We are using the standard to verify our rice supply chains, drive improvements and sustainably source all of our rice by 2020.
+We are using the standard to verify our rice supply chains and drive improvements to reach our goal of 100% of our rice from SRP farmers by 2020.

 The primary improvement programs we defined and are implementing include: